juhasev/sample-ninja-help/panel-health.md

 ## HEALTH SCORE

-Health score is simply calculated using formula PANEL UTILIZATION % - PANEL TERMINATED %.
+Health score is simply calculated using formula PANEL UTILIZATION % - (PANEL TERMINATED /2)%.
 Maximum score is 100%.

-> This simple calculation is going to be overhauled in Q3 2021 with more precise calculation!
+> This simple calculation is going to be overhauled in Q4 2021 with score calculated for individual panelists and averaged value displayed here!

 ### Active vs. Engaged